BDA Policy Agreement 2022/2023

-We are very pleased to be working towards offering Royal Academy of Dance (RAD) Ballet Exams and Canadian Dance Teachers’ Association Exams in Jazz, Tap, Modern and Acro during our 2020/2021 season.
-Eligible classes and/or students will be selected early in the season, and will work towards June examination periods.
+We are very pleased to be working towards offering Royal Academy of Dance (RAD) Ballet Exams and Canadian Dance Teachers’ Association Exams in Jazz, Tap, Modern and Acro during our 2022/2023 season.
+Eligible classes and/or students will be selected early in the season, and will work towards fulfilling their examination requirements throughout the season.
 Participation is not mandatory, but is encouraged.
 Extra fees apply and special attire is required.
-If your dancer has been selected to participate in an examination or class award session, you will receive notice (and all details) no later than October 15th.
+If your dancer has been selected to participate in an examination or class award session, you will receive notice no later than October 15th.

 If we do not have the dancewear you are looking for, we would be happy to place an order for you for our regularly stocked items.
 For special order items, we will refer to our online partnership with Johnny Brown, where you can order everything a dancer could ever dream of...right to your doorstep!
 Payment is required when placing the order and special order items are non-refundable.
 Please beware that we have very little control over shipping times for special orders.
 We can only hold dancewear at the front desk for three business days.
 If you have not paid and picked up your items within 3 business days, we will return the items to the shelf.